itslucylol/MangoPi-MQ-Quad-Kernel-Port/README.md

 # MangoPi MQ-Quad Kernel Port

+## Support

+No real support is given.
+If you wish to discuss this project with me, feel free to [join my discord](https://discord.gg/TtqaugrG25) to ask about the state of the project or provide additional assistance.
+Thank you!!

 ## Why?

 The goal of this project is to port the MangoPi MQ-Quad to a Kernel Version 6+.

 The MangoPi MQ-Quad was only ever shipped with a single build of Debian (kernel 5.16.17) and was never updated.

 From what I can tell, MangoPi as a company does not exist anymore.
-If you go to their website, https://mangopi.org contains almost no information on what board they offered anymore.
+If you go to their website, https://mangopi.org contains almost no information on what board they offer anymore.

 The forums that they used to host at https://forums.mangopi.org do not exist anymore either.
 There was active discussion around porting this board to a higher kernel version.
-All of that conversation was lost sadly, which is why I have the `docs` directory in this repo to prevent future loss.
+All of that conversation was lost, sadly, which is why I have the `docs` directory in this repo to prevent future loss.

 ## What is in this repo?